mockyeah/mockyeah/docs/book/README.md

 ## What is mockyeah's purpose?

-* To eliminate service side effects
+* To eliminate service side effects, increasing test durability
 * To provide dependable integrations
 * To isolate application behavior
 * To increase developer productivity